-Stacking is process where the data is transformed, and variables (columns) can be rearranged to act as cases (rows).
+Stacking is a process where the data is transformed, and variables (columns) can be rearranged to act as cases (rows).
 This is sometimes called hierarchical data.

 For example, if you ask each respondent about 5 different occasions, then you may like to stack the data so that each row in the new dataset is an occasion.
 In this case, if you had 500 rows in your original dataset, you'll end up with 2,500 rows in the stacked data.
 Another example, is where the same rating scale is applied to different brands and you want to analyse with each case representing a different brand (rather than a different respondent).

-You can stack a dataset using R. R pulls the data into R Studio, reshapes the data, and then stores the data as a new dataset.
+R pulls the data into R Studio, reshapes the data, and then stores the data as a new dataset.

-We give a generic worked example here:
+We give a generic worked example here: Stacking restructure Crunch.R

 Stacking by writing out the full alias structure